Update on Assisted Suicide & Euthanasia

 In response to these recent developments, ARPA Canada updated its policy report on euthanasia and assisted suicide.
 This report briefly reviews the history of how euthanasia and assisted suicide became legal in Canada and exposes the ableist mindset that allows a law to make judgment calls about who deserves suicide prevention and who deserves suicide assistance.

 We review the research on copycat suicides and the potential for social contagion when suicide is glamorized and supported.
 We share the concerns of disability rights groups and First Nations advocates who know the societal dangers of sanctioning suicide as a viable option for dealing with suffering.
 We include stories of those pressured to choose MAiD and facts about those who choose MAiD out of fear they will be a burden.
 And ultimately, we call for change in the law to recognize the inherent value of every human life and upholds the foundational Christian ethic of Western law and human rights which cares for, and does not kill, the weak, sick, disabled, and elderly.

 We encourage you to read the report and arrange a phone call or in-person meeting to share it with your Member of Parliament.
 Visit our Care Not Kill campaign page for more talking points to help you understand the heart of the issue.

-And talk about this issue with your elderly or disabled neighbours, both within and outside the church – let them know you do not view them as a person made in God’s image, not as a burden!
+And talk about this issue with your elderly or disabled neighbours, both within and outside the church – let them know you view them as a person made in God’s image, not as a burden!
 As Christians, we are not immune to the temptation of euthanasia.
 It can seem efficient and give us a sense of being in control.
 But ultimately, we know that life, death, and even suffering are in the hands of our good God.
 Stemming the tide of euthanasia in Canada will take a concerted, continuing effort to help people understand how and why to care for, not kill, our vulnerable neighbours.